 Check for Code Minification

 - Visit your site and open developer tools in your browser.

 - On the Network tab, double-click a JS or CSS file to open it in a new tab.
 Be sure to choose one that wasn’t previously minified by your theme or a plugin.

 - Check the file for white space or comments.
-If you’re seeing any JS or CSS files that aren’t minified, clear the CDN cache and reload the page a couple of times, then check the JS or CSS files again.
+If you’re seeing any JS or CSS files that aren’t minified, reload the page a couple of times, then check the JS or CSS files again.